bkestelman/docker-alpine-mariadb/README.md

 The root password is 'root' :P

-By default, root only has permissions on localhost
+By default, root only has permissions on localhost (in the container)

 You can run additional sql files by putting them in the sql/ directory and passing them as entrypoint args: